pillimetlavamsi/Splunk/Attacks/SSH_Brute_Force_Attack/Readme.md

 5. **Successful login** — Ubuntu 24.04.4 LTS welcome banner is displayed
 6. **Session active** — Prompt changes to `vamsi@vamsi-VirtualBox:~$`, confirming you are now inside the Ubuntu VM

-> Successful SSH login from Kali to Ubuntu confirms the network path and credentials are working correctly.
+Successful SSH login from Kali to Ubuntu confirms the network path and credentials are working correctly.
 This also generates an `Accepted password` event in `/var/log/auth.log`.

 ---

 ### 2.2 — Logging Out of SSH

-After verifying connectivity, exit the SSH session:
+After verifying connectivity, using `exit` word we can exit the SSH session and getting back to kali machine:

 ```bash
 exit